 In terms of joinery design generally for a window seat you need to ensure that it has the same detailing as the rest of the room so that any finishing details on it relates well to the design of your skirting boards, architraves and cornices.

-A window seat as a place to rest awhile
+A place to rest awhile

 A stair landing is the perfect place to plan a window seat and this is definitely something you will need to factor in with original building plans as you will need to ensure that the landing is large enough to accommodate the seat.